sseefried/well-typed-agda-interpreter/InterpreterQuestion.lagda.md

 and₂ = `c `∧
 ```

-I want to write a function called η-reduce that one could prove the following:
+I want to write a function called η-reduce that one could prove the following on:

     pf : η-reduce and₁ ≡ and₂
     pf = refl